-The extractive industries' contribution to national GDP in Columbia represented 6.47% in 201G, The fall in commodity prices and changes in global mining and energy demand patterns caused a sharp reduction in the sector's contribution to the economy in subsequent years.
+The extractive industries' contribution to national GDP in Columbia represented 6.47% in 2016.
+The fall in commodity prices and changes in global mining and energy demand patterns caused a sharp reduction in the sector's contribution to the economy in subsequent years.
 The 2014-2015 EITI Report shows revenues declining to USD 13.2bn in 2014 and USD 4.33bn in 2015.
 On average oil exports declined by 18% annually during the 2013-2015 period.
 Foreign direct investment in the sector slumped by 21.1% as well.
-The country holds significant reserves of coal, gold, nickel, copper, limestone, emeralds, iron, construction materials, silver, platinum, salt and plaster, with estimates of the value of reserves ranging up to USD 28tn according to Colombia's Ministry of Mines and Energy (MME).
+The country holds significant reserves of coal, gold, nickel, copper, limestone, emeralds, iron, construction materials, silver, platinum, salt and plaster, with estimates of the value of reserves ranging up to USD 28tn according to Colombia's Ministry of Mines and Energy (MME).1

-Colombia's extractive industry are composed of two large sectors, hydrocarbons, developed mainly onshore, and mining, a more diverse industry in terms of techniques, productive processes (underground, open pit, etc.) and operation sizes (large-scale industrial mining, artisanal and small-scale mining, etc.).
-Colombia's hydrocarbon sector is composed of a preliminary active upstream sector of exploration and production and other segment of downstream composed of trading, transport and refining.
-The main areas of commercial hydrocarbon deposits are Meta, Casanare, Arauca, Santander and Huila, among other areas.
+Colombia's extractive industries are composed of two large sectors, hydrocarbons, developed mainly onshore, and mining, a more diverse industry in terms of techniques, productive processes (underground, open pit, etc.) and operation sizes (large-scale industrial mining, artisanal and small-scale mining, etc.).
+Colombia's hydrocarbon sector is composed of an active upstream sector of exploration and production and a downstream sector composed of trading, transport and refining.2 The main areas of commercial hydrocarbon deposits are Meta, Casanare, Arauca, Santander and Huila, among other areas.
 As of 2015, the government of Colombia had signed 450 exploration and production agreements with 114 oil companies.
 More than three quarters of production were concentrated among five companies: Ecopetrol (40%), Meta Petroleum (23%), Occidental de Colombia (5%), Equion Energía Ltd (5%) and Mansarovar Energy Colombia Ltd. (4%).

 The mining sector is developed throughout the country including minerals such as thermal and metallurgical coal, nickel, precious metals (gold, silver, platinum), emeralds, and a wide range of industrial and construction materials.
-According to Decree 1666 of 2016, the mining industry is classified in terms of
+According to Decree 1666 of 20163, the mining industry is classified in terms of production scale, mineral groups and level of formalisation, with categories for subsistence mining, exploration, development and production.